Everything was a blur in the next few seconds.

 She halted in her steps.

-She went closer to her mother slowly.
+Sara decided to deal with patience. went closer to her mother slowly.

 “I’m sorry, mother.”